Paruva Kaalam

 Paruva Kaalam is a 1974 Indian Tamil-language film, directed by Jos A. N. Fernando, written by A. S. Prakasam, starring Srikanth, Roja Ramani, Kamal Haasan, Nagesh and Prameela.
 Roja Ramani paired up with Kamal Haasan for the first time.
 It is a remake of the 1972 Malayalam-language film Chemparathy.

 Plot

 Paruva Kaalam is the story of an innocent girl who gets raped.
-The film is the journey to trace the culprit.
+The film is the journey to bring the culprit to justice.

 Production

 Paruva Kaalam was produced by Jupiter Art Movies.
 It was shot in black-and-white.
 The film was given a "U" (Unrestricted) certificate by the Central Board of Film Certification with no cuts.
 The final length of the film was 3867.00 metres.

 Soundtrack

 The soundtrack was composed by G. Devarajan, with lyrics written by Pulamaipithan and Poovai Senguttavan.